marcvty98/MD/README.md

+# Foreword.
+We recommend downloading the Technical Manual, to know in depth all the variables, software process installation, mechanical devices, communication protocols, electrical connections, CAD/CAM designs.
+And, in (possible) Furthcoming situations, you will do maintenance work and make improvements.

 # MD
 Well... you and I just wanna know how this thing works, or what doesn´t work (yet :smile: ) in the shortest time ....

 ## [src](https://github.com/marcvty98/MD/tree/main/src)
 1. Here you can find two directories: